Harleys everywhere, masks nowhere: Sturgis draws thousands

 “You’ve got people coming from all over the world,” she said.
 “I just hope they are being responsible and if they don’t feel good, they stay away.”

-Several locals said they would be spend the rally hunkered down at home.
+Several locals said they would spend the rally hunkered down at home.
 Carol Fellner stocked up on groceries and planned to stay away from any gatherings.
 Her husband suffers from bouts of pneumonia and kidney problems, and COVID-19 would be a “death sentence” for him, she said.

 Fellner felt that the risk of an outbreak would be felt long after the bikers leave.
 The city plans to mass test residents to try to detect and halt outbreaks, but the area’s largest hospital system is already burdened with the influx of tourists and bikers who inevitably need hospital care during this time.